 - 15 Assistants for filling vending machines with stock

 - 2 Technicians for ensuring the vending machines keep working perfectly

 7.2 Average Salary of Employees

 |Year 1||Year 2||Year 3|

-The final thing to do before you think about how to open a vending machine business is to develop a comprehensive financial plan which will cover the detailed costs of startup.
+The final thing to do before you think about how to open a vending machine business plan is to develop a comprehensive financial plan which will cover the detailed costs of startup.